Home-based staff qualification changes

-From 2020-2025, home-based early learning services will transition to a qualified workforce.
+Home-based early learning services must comply with the transition to a qualified workforce.

 - A ‘grand-parented’ Level 3 ECE qualification (this means a Level 3 qualification completed before 1 January 2022)

 - A Level 4 or higher ECE qualification listed on the New Zealand Qualifications Framework, or otherwise approved by the Ministry of Education

 - Te Ara Tuarua (the level 5 Kōhanga Reo qualification) or higher (Tohu Whakapakari)

 Acceptable qualifications must be listed on the New Zealand Qualifications Framework (NZQF), or otherwise recognised by the Ministry of Education as meeting the requirements for home-based education.
 A list of accepted qualifications is available on our website.
 Please note that this list will be updated as we consider additional qualifications.

 International qualifications that have been assessed by the New Zealand Qualifications Authority (NZQA) as comparable to relevant New Zealand ECE qualifications or primary teaching qualifications will also be accepted.